IF I SEEK US

 But, for most thinkers, starting again represented a kind of defeat.
 It meant throwing away the whole history of religious insight and truth.
 Perhaps the more sober, saner response was to find new ways of defending the ancient faith.
 The strength of this approach lies in the obvious human inadequacy of science.
 On the one hand it had destroyed religion's foundations; yet, on the other, it refused to provide the kind of answers religion could offer.
 We could have the truth or we could have a place in the world but we could not have both.

 [Commentary] "Perhaps the more sober, saner response was to find new ways of defending the ancient faith.
 The strength of this approach lies in the obvious human inadequacy of science."
-Amazing that Appleyard could suggest this, but his last phrase here is true.
-That is jst about the ONLY strength of that approach.
+It is amazing that Appleyard could still suggest this, but his last phrase here is true.
+That is just about the ONLY strength of that approach.

 Science was the lethally dispassionate search for truth in the world whatever its meaning might be; religion was the passionate search for meaning whatever the truth might be.
 Science can lay a claim to a meaning in the sense of establishing causality, and religion could claim truth in the sense of a transcendent order.
 But science's meaning does not answer the question Why?
 And religion's truth had no scientific relevance.

 [Commentary] "religion was the passionate search for meaning whatever the truth might be."
-Doing this, of course, is irrational and insane, but at least Appleyard has correctly characterized it.
+Doing this—if the truth does not resonate with our nature, our innermost souls—is irrational and insane, but at least Appleyard has correctly characterized it.

 Above all, the division between truth and meaning persists, for those are the way the terms are defined in the modern world: truth and meaning were severed by knowledge.
 That is what we think we know.
 Draw no conclusions from the private life of the ichneumon wasp, just celebrate that fact that we know about it.